Owen-Larimer/NBA-2023-24-Season-Shot-Chart/README.md

 ### Tools

-- Excel - Initialized Dataset; Some Cleaning
+- Excel - Initialized Dataset; Some cleaning and basic name changes
 - Jupyter Notebook (Python and Pandas) - Major Cleaning; Some Analysis and Visualization
 - Tableau - Heavy Visualization and Interactables